All Episodes

 Do we know where on the first floor that he is now?

-Okay, stop yelling for they're already on their way.
+They're already on their way.

-Do we know how many people fucking answer?
+Do we know how many people?

 Yo, W caller.

-You stupid bitch!
+You stupid bitch.

-Women deserve less booking stores right now!
+Women deserve flash booking stores right now.

 Go ahead and grab it, guys.

-For these female dispatchers that can't take goddamn directs booking stores, go get it, guys.
+For these female dispatchers that can't take goddamn directions.

 I had to make a plug in there somewhere.